rajivsam/KMDS/README.md

 _Note: The examples are based on using the files in the package, but it is quite straight forward to connect to S3 storage to get your data files, see [the connection notes document](https://github.com/rajivsam/KMDS/blob/main/examples_of_use/connection_notes.md) for details.
 Minio provides a sandbox where you can try this_

-## Road Map
-The next planned feature is the integration of KMDS with a data catalog.
-This makes the products produced using KMDS available to users along with information about creating (and reproducting) these products.

 ### Licensing and Feature Questions